Moticul/MES/W2/Week  2 - Getting Hands on the Hardware.md

 **- If it has an ADC, what are the features?**

+The LoRa module on the board contains an ADC for Data conversion but no ADC on the Feather board.

 **- How much does the board cost vs what the processor costs?
 Is the processor in stock anywhere?
 (Try Digikey, Mouser, Octopart, Google, and so on.)**

+The board costs  $34.95  and the ATSAMD21G18 costs $4.16 per chip starting at quantities of 1 to 24.